clvrmktg/clear-choice/content/services/_index.md

 draft = false
 title = 'Our Services'
-subtitle = 'Hurricane-rated windows, impact doors, and custom glasswork — delivering protection, style, and peace of mind to Bahamian homes and businesses.' description = "Discover Abaco Aggregate & Cement Ltd.’s construction solutions in The Bahamas, including premium sand, rock, fill, concrete-ready cement, expert road paving, and debris management—engineered for durability and performance."
+subtitle = 'Hurricane-rated windows, impact doors, and custom glasswork — delivering protection, style, and peace of mind to Bahamian homes and businesses.' description = "Explore our services — from hurricane-rated windows and impact doors to shower enclosures and custom glasswork.
+Built for Bahamian homes and businesses."

 hero = "hurricane-impact-windows-doors-installation-bahamas.jpg"